Builder showing ADA required width for doorBuilder showing ADA required width for door

 Utilizing The CS Cavity Slider Pocket Frame in an ADA Opening

-For project work, the CS Team provides shop drawings to ensure the frames supplied meet the requirements of the openings.
-We consider critical net door dimensions, finished floor to underside of head, jamb thickness, protrusion, flooring thickness…etc. to ensure our frames are manufactured perfect to their specification.
-These adjustments can also be made in the field on standard-sized units based on a formula provided in the instructions and also below.
+For project work, the CS Cavity Sliders team provides shop drawings to ensure the frames supplied meet the requirements of the openings.
+We consider critical net door dimensions, finished floor to underside of head, jamb thickness, protrusion, flooring thickness…etc. to ensure our frames are manufactured perfectly to their specification.
+These adjustments can also be made in the field on standard-sized units based on a formula provided in the instructions.

-In the field, the horizontal members of the pocket frame can be cut based on the formulas provided in the kit sets' instructions (shown above).
-The installer can use these calculations to make the pocket basket depth shorter to ensure that the door extends the 4” minimum outside the frame and comply with ADA standards.
+In the field, the horizontal members of the pocket frame can be cut based on the formulas provided in the CS Cavity Slider Pocket Frame kit set instructions.
+The installer can then use these calculations to make the pocket basket depth shorter to ensure that the door extends the 4” minimum outside the frame to comply with ADA standards.

 What are the ADA requirements for door handles?